argonautproject/cgm/input/pagecontent/index.md

 #### Workflow

 1. The SHLink Creator allows the user to select the desired CGM data and reports to share, as well as the time period to include.
-Options may include:
+Options include:
-   * CGM data: Glucose values, device information, etc.
+   * Data to include: CGM Summary, CGM Sensor Readings, CGM Devices
-   * Reports: Ambulatory Glucose Profile (AGP), daily patterns, etc.
+   * Time period: Past 2 weeks, 1 month, 3 months, etc.
-   * Time period: Past 1 week, 2 weeks, 1 month, 3 months, etc.
+   * Link expiration time, if any

-2. The SHLink Creator generates a SHLink containing the user-selected content, encrypted with a unique key.
+2. The SHLink Creator generates a SHLink containing the user-selected content, encrypted with a unique key

-3. The user shares the SHLink with the intended recipient(s), who use a SHLink Receiver to access the shared data and reports.
+3. The user shares the SHLink with the intended recipient(s), who use a SHLink Receiver to periodically access the shared data and stay up-to-date over time.

-The shared data and reports conform to the profiles defined elsewhere in this IG.
+The shared data are generated each time the SHLink is accessed and conform to the CGM Data Submission profiles defined above.
 For detailed technical requirements, refer to the [SMART Health Links specification](https://docs.smarthealthit.org/smart-health-links/).

 #### Use Cases